 Stream Biological Health — Bug Counts

-A Benthic Index of Biotic Integrity (BIBI) measures bugs (insects and other small, barely-visible animals) found on stream bottoms.
-We look at their species composition to assess water quality and habitat conditions of the streams.
-Each type of bug has a characteristic response to human-caused environmental changes.
+A Benthic Index of Biotic Integrity (BIBI) measures collections of insects and similarly sized animals found on stream bottoms.
+Scientists look at their species compositions to assess stream conditions.
+Each species has a characteristic response to human-caused environmental changes.
 Ten data values (metrics) are combined into a single number (index) that provides an overall score.
-These types of indexes are used by many water quality monitoring programs throughout the Northwest and the world.
-“Biological integrity” is the ability to support and maintain a balanced, integrated adaptive assemblage of organisms having species composition, diversity, and functional organization comparable to that of natural habitat in the region.
-The Department of Ecology has assigned good, fair, or poor ratings to BIBI scores, based on comparison to relatively natural conditions in each of three zones in the state: west of the Cascade crest, mountainous places east of the crest, and places in the Columbia Plateau.
+These types of indexes are used by many environmental monitoring programs throughout the Northwest and the world.
+The Department of Ecology has assigned good, fair, or poor ratings to BIBI scores, based on comparison to relatively natural conditions in each of three zones in the state: western Washington, eastern mountains, and the Columbia Plateau.

-The bars in the graph reflect percentage of randomly-selected stream sites, sampled in each salmon recovery region for a given survey year, with good, fair, or poor BIBI scores.
-Data are not limited to salmon and trout streams but also includes streams that flow from upstream.
+The bars in the graph in this Web site reflect percent of estimated stream length represented by randomly selected sites, sampled in each salmon recovery region for a given survey year, with good, fair, or poor BIBI scores.

 Initial sampling of the state happened in 2009-2012.
 Extent of streams estimated to have poor biological integrity ranged from 17 percent of kilometers in the Lower Columbia and Upper Columbia River Salmon Recovery Regions to 44 percent of the kilometers in the Puget Sound Salmon Recovery Region.